w-lfpup/jackrabbit-js/test_guide.md

 # Jackrabbit Tests

+For a quick visual reference, please refer to the [examples](./examples/).
-`Jackrabbit` leverages javascript's module system for a flat, concise testing experience.

-No assertion libraries, no wild BDD functions.

-Developers with javascript can immediately start testing with basically zero overhead.
+`Jackrabbit` leverages esmodules for a flat, concise testing experience.
+There are no assertion libraries, there are no wild BDD functions.
+Developers with javascript experience can immediately start testing with basically zero overhead.

 ## Tests